Secure-Smart-Sync/Secure-Smart-Sync/README.md

 * **Configuration**
 * **Critical Security Information**

-Prefer a visual guide?
-Visit our **[official site](https://secure-smart-sync.pages.dev)** for a 5-minute walkthrough and comprehensive documentation.
+**Prefer a visual guide?** Visit our **[official site Secure Smart Sync](https://secure-smart-sync.pages.dev)** for all you need to get started in 5-minute visual walkthrough along with comprehensive documentation.

 ## Documentation